LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

       mm/dd/yyyy hh:mm -> mm/dd/yyyy hh:mm:00

--  An optional GMT designator can be used to specify Greenwich Mean Time rather than local time:
+-  An optional "GMT" designator can be used to specify Greenwich Mean Time rather than local time:

    .. code-block:: none